 security_audit_prompt |

-Security analysis |
+Security analysis and audit preparation |

 What you can embed as a knowledge base

-- BSI IT-Grundschutz compendium (PDF, 800+ pages)
+- BSI IT-Grundschutz Compendium (PDF, 800+ pages)

-- NIST SP 800-53 control catalog
+- NIST SP 800-53 Controls Catalog

-- Existing ISMS policies and procedures
+- Existing ISMS guidelines and procedural instructions

 - Audit reports from previous years